ffuf/ffuf/README.md

   -r	Follow redirects
   -s	Do not print additional information (silent mode) -sa
     	Stop on all error cases.
-Implies -sf and -se
+Implies -sf and -se and 429 response codes.
   -se
     	Stop on spurious errors
   -sf